alexandros-thomson/shrine-watcher/README.md

 ---

-## 📝 Keeper’s Covenant — License & Lineage
+## 📜 Keeper’s Covenant — License & Lineage
-The shrine‑watcher stands under the Apache License 2.0 — a permissive covenant that welcomes stewards to use, adapt, and extend the Watcher’s gaze, while preserving the lineage and honoring [...]
+The shrine‑watcher stands under the Apache License 2.0 — a permissive covenant that welcomes stewards to use, adapt, and extend the Watcher’s gaze, while preserving the lineage and honoring the original Keepers.

-### 🌍 What This Means in the Canon
+### 🜍 What This Means in the Canon
 - **Freedom to Build** — Use this work in personal, commercial, or ceremonial projects.
 - **Freedom to Shape** — Modify and adapt it to your own shrine’s needs.
 - **Freedom to Share** — Distribute your own versions, with or without source, under your chosen terms.
 - **Patent Peace** — All contributors grant rights to any patents they hold that touch this work.

-### 📝 Keeper’s Conditions
+### 📜 Keeper’s Conditions
 - Preserve the license text and copyright.
 - Mark any changes so the lineage remains clear.
 - Accept that the work is offered as‑is, without warranty or liability.